 Dusting of paprika (garnish)

-Put the garlic, tahini, garbanzo beans, pineapple, salt, serrano pepper and lemon juice in a food processor and blend.
-Add ¼ cup of the liquid from the beans and blend into a creamy mixture.
+Put the garlic, tahini, garbanzo beans, pineapple, salt, serrano pepper, lemon juice and two tablespoons of olive oil in a food processor and blend.
+If needed, add ¼ cup of the liquid from the beans and blend into a creamy mixture.

 Place in a bowl.
 Make concentric circle swirls with a butter knife.
-Drizzle on olive oil and sprinkle on the sesame seeds then dust with a little paprika.
+Drizzle on remaining olive oil and sprinkle on the sesame seeds then dusting of paprika.
 Chill or serve immediately.
 Serve with pita or flat bread.